 Beans are very cheap to buy, even organic.
 A can of organic kidney beans can be bought for as little as .98 cents; that’s $0.28 per serving!
 If you’re not buying organic, it will be about 16 cents per serving.

-Vegetables are one thing you can eat a lot of without consuming much calories, due to being high in water and fiber.
+Vegetables are one thing you can eat a lot of without consuming many calories, due to being high in water and fiber.
 They are also full of nutrients.

 Broccoli, for example, is 89% water and has more than the recommended daily value of vitamin C and vitamin K in just one serving (100 grams).
 It also has several B vitamins, manganese, phosphorus, and more.
 100 grams of broccoli is only about 34 calories!

-My top list of vegetables for weight loss: Spinach, broccoli, green beans, cauliflower, and brussel sprouts.
+My top list of vegetables for weight loss: Spinach, broccoli, green beans, cauliflower, and Brussels sprouts.

 Frozen broccoli can be bought for under 50 cents per serving (organic or inorganic)!